NaBrHCl/Morsse/README.md

+This is originally a school project, and it was originally in a private repository.
+The files are copied over, but the version history isn't.
+I'm currently learning React, and I plan on transforming this app using it.

 Introducing "Morsse" – a morse code learning platform where morse code beginners or amateurs can improve their skills by completing lessons of sending and receiving morse code signals.
 This app is for:

 -   Amateur Radio Enthusiasts needing practice for obtaining the license.